 What are bifacial solar panels?

-Bifacial solar panels can capture sunlight from both the front and back of the panel, thus producing more electricity than comparably sized, traditional solar panels.
+Bifacial solar panels can capture sunlight from both the front and back of the panel, and thus produce more electricity than comparably sized, traditional solar panels.
 Many bifacial solar panels will have a transparent back sheet so that sunlight can go through the panel, reflect off the ground surface and back upwards towards the solar cells on the back side of the panel.
-These solar panels are typically manufactured with monocrystalline solar cells, but polycrystalline bifacial solar panels exist as well.
+These solar panels are typically manufactured with monocrystalline solar cells, but polycrystalline bifacial solar panels also exist.

 How efficient are different types of solar panels?

-Of all panel types, monocrystalline panels typically have the highest efficiencies and power capacity.
-Monocrystalline solar panels can reach efficiencies higher than 20 percent, while polycrystalline solar panels usually have efficiencies between 15 to 17 percent.
+Of all panel types, monocrystalline panels typically have higher efficiency and power capacity.
+Monocrystalline solar panels can reach efficiencies over 20%, while polycrystalline solar panels’ efficiency is usually between 15 to 17%.

-Monocrystalline solar panels tend to generate more power than other types of panels not only because of their efficiency but because they have come in higher wattage modules as well.
-Most monocrystalline solar panels come with more than 300 watts (W) of power capacity, some now even exceeding 400 W. Polycrystalline solar panels, on the other hand, tend to have lower wattages.
+Monocrystalline solar panels tend to generate more power than other types of modules not only because of their efficiency but because they often have higher capacity as well.
+Most monocrystalline solar panels provide over 300 watts (W) of power capacity, some even exceeding 400 W. Polycrystalline solar panels, on the other hand, tend to have lower wattages.
+Monocrystalline solar panels also tend to outperform polycrystalline models regarding temperature coefficient – a measure of a panel’s performance in warm temperatures.
+Essentially, this means that monocrystalline panels typically perform better in high temperatures.

-This doesn’t mean that monocrystalline and polycrystalline solar panels aren’t physically the same size – in fact, both types of solar panels tend to come with 60 silicon cells each, with 72 or 96 cell variants (usually for large-scale installations).
-But even with the same number of cells, monocrystalline panels are capable of producing more electricity.
+This doesn’t mean that monocrystalline and polycrystalline solar panels aren’t physically the same size – in fact, both types of solar panels tend to come in 60, 72, and 96 silicon cell variants.
+But even with the same number of cells, monocrystalline panels can produce more electricity.

 Thin-film solar panels

 Thin-film solar panels tend to have lower efficiencies and power capacities than monocrystalline or polycrystalline varieties.
-Efficiencies will vary based on the specific material used in the cells, but they usually have efficiencies closer to 11 percent.
+Efficiencies will vary based on the specific material used in the cells, but thin-film solar panels tend to be around 11% efficiency.

-Unlike monocrystalline and polycrystalline solar panels that come in standardized 60, 72 and 96 cell variants, thin-film technology does not come in uniform sizes.
-As such, the power capacity from one thin-film panel to another to another will largely depend on its physical size.
-Generally speaking, the power capacity per square foot of monocrystalline or polycrystalline solar panel will exceed thin-film panel technology.
+Unlike monocrystalline and polycrystalline solar panels that come in standardized 60, 72, and 96 cell variants, thin-film technology does not come in uniform sizes.
+As such, the power capacity from one thin-film panel to another will largely depend on its physical size.
+Generally speaking, the power capacity per square foot of monocrystalline or polycrystalline solar panels will exceed thin-film panel technology.

 Do any solar panels have more than 96 cells?